Find Your Exact Revenue Ceiling in 15 Minutes: Capacity Formula for $60K–$100K Operators

 Reality constraint: Quality degradation

-Lena noted during the calculation: At 24 clients (month 7), quality is already slipping.
-Sessions felt rushed.
-Prep reduced.
-Client satisfaction is dropping.
+Lena noted during the calculation that at 24 clients (month 7), quality is already slipping—sessions feel rushed, prep is reduced, and client satisfaction is dropping.

 Adjusted calculation for quality: